 The ranking of independent diamond labs is not a secret – or, for the most part, a subjective matter.
 The GIA and AGS are globally renowned, particularly for the level of consistency and reliability they offer to shoppers.
 As a result, it’s easy to feel pretty skeptical towards jewelry stores that choose to utilize a laboratory that is widely thought to be significantly less reliable.

 The biggest advantage Michael Hill offers to its customers is that they aren’t trying to convince them to drop thousands of dollars on a unique item without ever seeing it in person first.
+If you’re looking for jewelry stores open now near you, you can use this locator to find the best options.
 Bricks-and-mortar stores will always have the edge over online vendors for that reason but, at the same time, save your time and money for a store offering GIA graded diamonds.

 Michael Hill’s diamonds and engagement ring settings are about what you’d expect from a predominantly mall-based chain jewelry store.
 It’s hard to say whether or not their prices reflect the true quality of the diamonds, however, simply because of the fact that a GSI diamond will, to us, always come with a question mark.
 Diamond certification is there to provide the shopper with transparency and understanding – not ongoing concerns and uncertainties.